Darth-Apple/Simple-MyBB-Reputation-Bars/readme.md

  - Enable from ACP -> Configuration -> Plugins
  - Setup your reputation bars from ACP -> Users & Groups -> Advanced Reputation Bars

- - A special thanks to @tc4me at https://autism4all.at for providing the German translation.
-We have included it with the official plugin, so no additional language packs are required!
- - A special thanks to @Darth-Apple for providing the base of the plugin before expansion.
+ _A special thanks to @Darth-Apple for providing the base of the plugin before expansion._

 **Settings:**